Eamonbaloun/PC-Beginners-Guide/README.md

 # 2020 Part lists!

-One thing to keep in mind is that if you go with a low-cost build ($700 or less), you may end up spending more money later on when you upgrade because you want to play the latest games and you bought a 6-core chip or only 16 gigs of RAM because it was "recommended," but the minimum and recommended specs for all games will rise, and it may be better to buy the higher-end part to avoid in the future having to replace parts due to the PC getting slow. ([This video explains it better](https://www.youtube.com/watch?v=7EnRjlsvJ3Y&t=517s))
+One thing to keep in mind is that if you go with a low-cost build ($700 or less), you may end up spending more money later on when you upgrade because you want to play the latest games and you bought a 6-core chip or only 16 gigs of RAM because it was "recommended," but the minimum and recommended specs for all games will rise, and it may be better to buy the higher-end part to avoid having to replace parts in the future because the PC is slowing down. ([This video explains it better](https://www.youtube.com/watch?v=7EnRjlsvJ3Y&t=517s))

-Please visit [PC Part Picker](https://pcpartpicker.com/), which is a fantastic website for parting out your build.
-You can also send the list to friends and on forums to see what their thoughts are on your build.
-Also, this website checks to ensure that all of your parts are compatible, so you don't have to worry about whether something fits perfectly because the website checks it for you automatically. ([How to use PCPartPicker to Plan Your PC Build](https://www.youtube.com/watch?v=1NNjDwR1tME))
+Please visit [PC Part Picker](https://pcpartpicker.com/), This is an excellent website for parting out your build.
+You can also send the list to friends and forums to get their feedback on your build.
+In addition, this website automatically checks to ensure that all of your parts are compatible, so you don't have to worry about whether something fits perfectly. ([How to use PCPartPicker to Plan Your PC Build](https://www.youtube.com/watch?v=1NNjDwR1tME))

 ## Part Lists: